State of the Economy

 Layoffs

-• Claims for unemployment insurance benefits in Kentucky increased in early 2025 but remain low by historical standards.
+• Claims for unemployment insurance benefits in Kentucky increased in early 2025 but have been generally flat since then and remain low by historical standards.

 • Many workers claim unemployment insurance benefits when they lose their job through no fault of their own, such as layoffs.
 Low rates of claims suggest that layoffs are still relatively limited despite recent upticks.